opendrone/arduino-projects/catchCoins/README.md

 Try pressing the right button from start to experiment it!

 The game speed increases with time and each time you catch a coin.
 Be fast to get the best score!

+If you use a tilt sensor, gravity has an impact on monsters.

 Some blips are remaining, but it's for the fun!
 If you are precise enough, you can cross a monster without him seeing you!